At a Glance

 ✨Tip Number 1

 Familiarise yourself with Horatio's Garden and its mission.
-Understanding the charity's focus on wellbeing and therapeutic gardening will help you connect with their values during any interviews or discussions.
+Understanding the charity's focus on creating therapeutic spaces for patients will help you convey your passion for both gardening and wellbeing during any discussions or interviews.

 ✨Tip Number 2